March 27, 2026

 What to Do With the Freed Capacity

 The moment a difficult client is off your roster, replace them with intention.
+Do not let the freed time become idle time.
+Have a 30-day replacement plan ready before you send the off-boarding email.
 Use the freed capacity to:

 • Run a targeted outreach campaign to the niche where you have the best clients